Hammerhead (film)

-Hammerhead is a British Eurospy thriller film directed by David Miller and starring Vince Edwards, Judy Geeson, and Diana Dors.
+Hammerhead is a 1968 British Eurospy thriller film directed by David Miller and starring Vince Edwards, Judy Geeson and Diana Dors.
 Its plot concerns a criminal mastermind who attempts to steal NATO secrets, with an American agent hot on his trail.
-It is based on the 1964 novel by English novelist James Mayo, and produced by Irving Allen and written by Herbert Baker, who made the Matt Helm films for Columbia Pictures.
+It is based on the 1964 novel of the same title by English novelist James Mayo, and produced by Irving Allen and written by Herbert Baker, who made the Matt Helm films for Columbia Pictures.
 It was filmed in London and Portugal.

 Synopsis

 British intelligence asks a soldier of fortune, Charles Hood, to go to Portugal and help stop an international criminal mastermind called Hammerhead, who plans to steal a secret report on nuclear defence.

 Hood manages to board the yacht owned by Hammerhead, a collector of valuable erotic art.
 He is distracted along the way by model Sue Trenton and a pair of Hammerhead's mistresses, Ivory and Kit.

 Hammerhead intends to kidnap Britain's NATO delegate, Sir Richard Calvert, and replace him with a lookalike, Andreas, a master of disguise.
 He finds out Hood's identity and traps Sue and him inside a coffin, but they manage to escape.
 Kit and Andreas both are killed, while Ivory does away with Hammerhead personally, using a harpoon.